GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender `control/actionResult /resources/loadHRTF <string HRTF_id> <bool removed> <string description>`, indicating `removed=true`if the HRTF is successfuly removed and `removed=false` if not.
+`control/actionResult /resources/loadHRTF <string HRTF_id> <bool removed> <string description>`

+The return confirmation refers to the `HRTF_id`,indicating `removed=true`if the HRTF is successfuly removed and `removed=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers excepting the sender: `/resources/removeHRTF <string HRTF_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/removeHRTF HRTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/removeHRTF HRTF1`

-BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true HRTF HRTF1 removed` or just to the sender: `/resources/removeHRTF HRTF1 false error: HRTF not found in the list`
+BeRTA sends back to all subscribers: `control/actionResult /resources/removeHRTF HRTF1 true HRTF HRTF1 removed` or `control/actionResult /resources/removeHRTF HRTF1 false error: HRTF not found in the list`

-BeRTA sends an echo to all subscribiers excepting the sender: `/resources/removeHRTF HRTF1`
 <!----------------------------------------------------------------------------------->
 ---